JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/minPoolCost/Incentive_Effects_minPoolCost.md

 where it is assume that the  operator's active pledge is equal to its declared pledge, $\hat{p}_i=p_i$.

-Consider a reduction in `minPoolCost` and that the operator declares this `minPoolCost` (.
+Consider a reduction in `minPoolCost` and that the operator declares this `minPoolCost` (this assumption contrasts with [Brünjes et al. (2020)](References/papers/reward-sharing-schemes_brunjes-kiayias-et-al_2020.pdf) setting where there is incentive compatibility, i.e., each operator declares their actual cost).
 Next plot shows the effect of this change in the pool operator gross reward.

 <p align="center">
 <img src="plots/heatmap_operator_reward_c_cases.png" alt="Heatmap Operator Reward when c changes" width="80%">